 A Pin to Save for Later

 First of all, I have the cutest, little printable seed packets in my Gardening Resources Library.
 They are free to subscribers of Gingham Gardens, along with all my other gardening printables.
+Get instant access to the Gardening Resources Library by completing the form below.
 Or, you can just use plain envelopes, or recycled pill bottles.

 Transfer the seeds you collected into your seed packets.
 Don’t forget to mark your seed packet with the name of the seed.

-I’m using an index card box like this one to store my seeds, along with dividers – one for annuals, one for perennials and one for vegetables.
+I’m using this Seed Organizer & Storage Box to store my seeds, along with dividers – one for annuals, one for perennials and one for vegetables.
 Photo boxes or shoe boxes also work great for storing seeds.
 Be sure to store your seeds in a dry place.
 I usually put a few silica gel packets (those little packets that come in pill bottles and other stuff) in the box I store my seeds in to help with moisture control.

 Since I tend to go overboard collecting and buying seeds, I use the Seed Inventory Chart that is also available in the Gardening Resources Library.
 I keep one in my Gardening Journal and one with my seeds, just to keep track of the seeds I have.
 That way when the seed catalogs start showing up, I can look and see what I already have.
 I love it when I’m organized like that!